carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Sponsors

 CarpentryCon 2018 will not be possible without the generous support of businesses and foundations who support our mission of teaching foundational computational and data science skills to researchers to safeguard the future of sound, open, reproducible science.
 Here is the [list of our sponsors](http://www.carpentrycon.org/#donor).
-Do you/your organisation want to support our event?
+Do you/your organization want to support our event?
 See [details on our official website](http://www.carpentrycon.org/#portfolio) to learn all about it.

 ##### Sightseeing